yf-hang/PINNs-for-FRW-Correlators/README.md

 python main.py
 ```

-3. Use the scripts in `FinalResults/` to merge and visualize diagnostics.

 ## Notes

 - The current production workflow is configuration-driven rather than packaged as a pip module.
 - This repository is intended as research code, so some paths and runtime options are tuned for local or batch environments.
-- A script-specific usage guide for the result-merging tools is available in `FinalResults/README.md`.